A significant date

 I don't think this is a coincidence… For along time I had not visited my website...Plus,

 I had been unable to update the site….
-But this same week I was able resolve this.
+But I was able resolve this now.
 So for

 me this is very significant.
 So I decided to make a picture as a tribute to Charlotte Reihlen.